sudeltas/solutions_repo_/docs/1 Physics/4 Electromagnetism/Problem_1.md

 - **Mass (\(m\))**: The mass of the particle affects its inertia, with a larger mass resulting in slower motion for the same force.
 A heavier particle will move more slowly through the fields compared to a lighter particle.

-Effect the trajectory of the particle.
-For instance:

-Increasing the magnetic field strength will decrease the radius of the particle's circular motion (Larmor radius).

-Increasing the electric field strength will change the drift velocity and trajectory shape.

 ---

 #4.
 Visualization